Maymisk/deliveryAPI/README.md

 This project was my first experience with the **Prisma ORM (the best to ever exist)**, as well as **Docker** - a tool I had a hard time with back then.

-Furthermore, during its development I learned about JWT, middlewares, error handling, and strengthened my understanding of the SOLID 🧱 principles.
+Furthermore, during its development I learned about JWT, middlewares, error handling and the SOLID 🧱 principles.